30+ Fun (& WEIRD) Things to Do in Ximending, Taipei

 The food at Modern Toilet is pretty average but the best part is that it comes in squat toilets, porcelain thrones, or urinals.
 The squat toilet shaved ice dessert is a ridiculous mess, so snap your photos fast before it starts melting all over the table.

 There’s also a branch of Modern Toilet near Shilin Night Market in Taipei.
+Read about my experiences visiting both in my guide to Modern Toilet Restaurant.

 Modern Toilet Restaurant Taipei in Ximen ting